 Brave New Play Rites

-The Brave New Play Rites Festival features the new works of playwrights in the Creative Writing Program.
+The Brave New Play Rites Festival features the new works of playwrights in the School of Creative Writing.

 The festival provides students with the opportunity to have their short plays produced, as well as giving directors from the theatre program and student production staff a chance to practise their craft.

 This innovative program provides an opportunity for MFA students to gain hands-on teaching experience by instructing junior and senior high school students during the winter term.

 MFA students apply to be mentors, are matched with local schools, and work closely with both Creative Writing faculty and VSB teachers.
 Each mentor is paid an honorarium to create a tailored lesson plan and teach eight sessions of creative writing workshops to a class or after-school club.

 Every June, an annual New Shoots anthology of selected student work is launched with readings by students, mentors, and local authors.